Working internationally comes with certain challenges - navigating cultural differences is just one.

 5 Essential Skills Every International Business Professional Needs

 Although emphasis usually lies on being a competent speaker, listening is a key skill that many of us do not exercise enough.
 For heightened understanding, attentive and active listening is critical to be able to understand meanings, read between the lines and empathise with the speaker.

 Listening and speaking must work in tandem for effective cross cultural communication.
 Speaking well is not about accent, use of grammar and vocabulary or having the gift of the gab.
 Rather, clear communication is enhanced through positive speech such as encouragement, affirmation, recognition and phrasing requests clearly or expressing opinions sensitively.

 Large amounts of information can be read in people's dress, body language, interaction and behaviour.
 Be aware of differences with your own culture and try to understand the roots of behaviours.
 Asking questions expands your cross cultural knowledge.

-Man has been created differently and we need to recognise and understand that sometimes ccultural differences are annoying and frustrating.
-In these situations patience is definitely a virtue.
-Through patience respect is won and real understanding is achieved.
+Man has been created differently and we need to recognise and understand that sometimes cultural differences are annoying and frustrating.
+In these situations, patience is definitely a virtue.
+Through patience, respect is won and real understanding is achieved.